Sexual abuse is devastating to the lives of victims, but you can take perpetrators to court. For help, call a Chicago sexual abuse attorney.

 Such cases can be especially difficult if your attacker was close to you—as is often the case—or a person with authority.
 However, once you name the person in question, we can get started on your claim and handle everything from there.
 The following are some of the most common abusers taken to court for Chicago sex abuse claims:

-In the vast majority of cases, victims of sexual violence know their abusers, although cases involving sex assault by strangers do occur.
+In the vast majority of cases, victims of sexual violence know their abusers, although cases involving sex assault or molestation by strangers do occur.
 Whatever information you can provide about the abuser, however, will help, and we’ll begin as quickly as possible with your case.

 Sex Abuse Can Take Many Forms